teuben/teunix/Install/UMD/README.md

 # UMD specific downloads

-These are my Linux debian style downloads
+These are my Linux debian style downloads.
+The top link is always a good entry point, but you may have to drill down.
+The bottom link is an attempt to give a direct link to the file, if applicable (e.g. Webex does not do this).

 ## Zoom

+Version will frequently change, don't use the 2nd link (as seen May 2024)

 https://zoom.us/download?os=linux